Matriks404/openSMB2/README.md

 This is a proof of concept branch for the prototype Nintendo 3DS version of the project.
 Use instructions below to install it.

-This is also not officially supported, do not post new issues when on this branch.
+This is also not officially supported, do not post new issues when on this branch (but you can discuss the port and report bugs [in that specific issue](https://github.com/Matriks404/openSMB2/issues/51)).
 Pull requests are welcome.

 # Running